datanav/docs/technical/invoiced-superoffice.rst

 Invoiced to SuperOffice Dataflow
 ================================

-Generated: 2024-09-11 07:56:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Invoiced to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Invoiced Customers company to Superoffice Contact
+Invoiced Customers company to SuperOffice Contact
 -------------------------------------------------
-Every Invoiced Customers company will be synchronized with a Superoffice Contact.
+Every Invoiced Customers company will be synchronized with a SuperOffice Contact.

-Once a link between a Invoiced Customers company and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Customers company and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Customers company and a Superoffice Contact:
+The following properties are synchronized between a Invoiced Customers company and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Invoiced Customers company Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address1
      - Address.Postal.Address1
      - "string"